creme332/Rainbow-SnakeGame-AI/README.md

   - Snake.cpp
   - GameSnake.cpp

-Put header files and source files in the same directory then compile.
+The header files and source files should be in the same directory.

-# 📰How to play (Single player mode) #
+# 📰How to play #
+In AI mode, you can only watch the AI snake move.

-Use W-A-S-D keys to move snake while avoiding walls and collecting food.
-(Caps lock of keyboard should be OFF)
+In single player mode, use W-A-S-D keys to move snake while avoiding walls and collecting food.

-The snake grows 5 units each time it eats a food.
+> ⚠️ Caps lock of keyboard should be OFF.

-If game is over, close all previous terminals before starting a new one.
+> ⚠️ If game is over, close current terminal before creating a new one.

 # 🛑Limitations #
 - Snake appears thinner when moving vertically.
 This is because in the terminal there is small separation between 2 horizontal lines right on top on each other.
 Unfortunately, nothing can be done to get rid of this line height.